-The network portion of an IP address can't be altered.
-Every machine on a particular network must share the same network address.
+The default network portion of an IP address can't be altered without encroaching on another administrative domain's address space, unless you are assigned multiple consecutive classful addresses.
+In order to maximize efficient use of the assigned address space, machines on a particular network share the same network address.
 In Figure 1.14, you can see that all of Widget, Inc.'s machines have a network address of 130.57.
 That principle is constant.
 In subnetting, it's the host address that's manipulated; the network address doesn't change.
 The subnet address scheme takes a part of the host address and recycles it as a subnet address.
 Bit positions are stolen from the host address to be used for the subnet identifier.
 Figure 1.15 shows how an IP address can be given a subnet address.